Skip to content

 4. Click on the loudspeaker icon speaker button to hear the term pronounced by a native speaker.
 If an audio sample is not available, you will hear a short click instead.
 For more options, see Audio Configuration.

-5. Click on individual kanji in the term definition results to view additional information about those characters, including stroke order diagrams, readings, meanings, as well as other useful data.
+5. Click on individual kanji in the term definition results to view additional information about those characters, including stroke order diagrams, readings, meanings, and other useful data.

 popup with kanji details